igenext/ARM7-LPC2148-Programs/README.md

 1. Generation of Sawtooth wave using DAC.
 2. Generation of Sine wave using DAC.
 3. Generation of Triangular wave using DAC.
+4. Program to Count the number of valid BCD numbers.